-This report is made solely to the Police and Crime Commissioner for Bedfordshire in accordance with part 5 of the Local Audit and Accountability Act 2014 and as set out in the Responsibilities of the Audited Body and Responsibility of the Auditor within Chapter 2 of the Code of Audit Practice.
-Our audit work has been undertaken so that we might state to the Police and Crime Commissioner for Bedfordshire those matters we are required to state to him in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Police and Crime Commissioner for Bedfordshire for Bedfordshire for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Police and Crime Commissioner for Bedfordshire, as a body, in accordance with part 5 of the Local Audit and Accountability Act 2014.
+Our audit work has been undertaken so that we might state to the Police and Crime Commissioner for Bedfordshire those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Police and

+Crime Commissioner for Bedfordshire, as a body, for our audit work, for this report, or for the opinions we have formed.